ToeBee/ChangesetMD/README.md

 Setup
 ------------

-ChangesetMD works with python 2.7 and Python 3.5.
+ChangesetMD works with Python 3.6 or newer.

 Aside from postgresql, ChangesetMD depends on the python libraries psycopg2 and lxml.
 On Debian-based systems this means installing the python-psycopg2 and python-lxml packages.